Default driver

 - Also serves as the automatic fallback

 The starter includes a user-facing contact support form that submits tickets to a configurable backend.
-Out of the box, it ships with two gateway drivers - Email and TeamDynamix - and an automatic email fallback that ensures user requests are never silently lost.
+It ships with two gateway drivers, Email and TeamDynamix, and an automatic email fallback that ensures user requests are never lost.

 The feature is disabled by default and can be enabled with a single environment variable.